rithik-dev/firebase_notifications_handler/README.md

 #### Notification image not showing if app in background or terminated even when passed on Android device:
 ###### The max size for a notification to be displayed by firebase on an Android device is 1MB.
 So, if an image exceeds this size, it is not shown in the notification.
 However, if the app is in foreground, then there is no size limitation as then it's handled by local notifications.

+#### Custom sounds in Android work in debug mode but not in release mode
+###### Flutter strips off the `raw` folder during compiling build for release mode.
+We can add a file [keep.xml](https://github.com/rithik-dev/firebase_notifications_handler/tree/master/example/android/app/src/main/res/raw/keep.xml) in the raw folder, which tells flutter to not strip off the raw folder, and hence fixing the issue.

 ## Sample Usage
 ```dart